Adding custom DNS records

 IN NAPTR 102 10 "U" "E2U+email" "!^.*$!mailto:information@example.com!" .

-View the following link for detailed information about this type of record.
+View this link for detailed information about this type of record.

 • Order: A number (from 0 - 65535) that specifies the order in which multiple NAPTR records are processed.
 Lower values are processed before higher values.